Brandless, the $3 grocer, gets cash from Steph Curry, Randi Zuckerberg, and others

 Today, the brand announces that it has snagged a $35 million Series B funding round that included investment from over 20 celebrities, including basketball player Steph Curry, Zuckerberg Media founder (and Mark’s sister) Randi Zuckerberg, founder of GOOD+ foundation Jessica Seinfeld, bareMinerals founder Leslie Blodgett, Serena & Lily founder Lily Kanter, and Weight Watchers CEO Mindy Grossman.

 The company has not disclosed how much money each one of these people is pouring into the startup, but in some ways that is besides the point.
-This round of funding will ensure that these stars will use their star power to spread the word about Brandless in their respective industries, helping to accelerate the company’s growth.ES
+This round of funding will ensure that these investors will use their star power to spread the word about Brandless in their respective industries, helping to accelerate the company’s growth.ES